 Today, one of the most promising and increasingly utilized class of drugs for the treatment of type 2 diabetes is GLP-1 receptor agonists, which are proven to enhance insulin sensitivity and secretion.

-Today, one of the most promising and increasingly utilized class of drugs for the treatment of type 2 diabetes is GLP-1 receptor agonists, which are proven to enhance insulin sensitivity and secretion.
-NPM-119, our GLP-1 receptor agonist implant candidate, is designed to ensure continuous dosing for at least 6 months.
+NPM-133, our GLP-1 receptor agonist implant under development for type 2 diabetes, is designed to ensure continuous dosing for at least 6 months.
 It can be inserted in a quick, outpatient procedure by a healthcare professional and eliminate the inconvenience of taking daily pills and/or weekly injections for patients with type 2 diabetes.

-Diet alteration alone is typically not sufficient treatment and indoor cats have few options for exercise.
+Diet alteration alone is typically not sufficient treatment, and household dogs and cats have few options for exercise.
 Concerned pet owners and veterinarians often resort to using expensive and untested human medications.
-The method of administering current medications also proves to be both difficult for the owners and highly stressful for their pets.
-Feline treatments simply haven’t evolved as far as human treatments for diabetes.
+The method of administering current medications also proves to be both difficult for pet owners and highly stressful for their pets.
+Canine and feline treatments simply haven’t evolved as far as human treatments for obesity and weight management.

-Under development by our partner Okava Pharmaceuticals, OKV-119 is a miniature implant designed to deliver continuous doses of medication to felines with diabetes for at least 6 months.
-It can also be inserted in a quick and easy veterinary procedure, potentially ensuring significantly lower stress for owners and their pets along with consistent long-term results.
+Under development by our partner Okava Pharmaceuticals, OKV-119 is a miniature implant designed to deliver continuous doses of medication for at least 6 months to dogs and cats that are obese or overweight.
+The implant can be inserted in a quick and easy veterinary procedure, potentially ensuring significantly lower stress for owners and their pets along with consistent long-term results.